paulgarces/Hand-Gesture-Password/README.md

     - If they match, the result “Access Granted” is shown (in green); otherwise, “Access Denied” (in red).

 **d.
 Application Launch**
-- If the login is successful (i.e., the entered gesture sequence exactly matches the saved password), the program launches Spotify using a system command:
+- If the login is successful (i.e., the entered gesture sequence exactly matches the saved password), the program launches Spotify using a system command (you can change the section below in the code to open any application or folder/file):
     - `os.system("open /Applications/Spotify.app")` (This command is tailored for macOS.)

 ---